Northern muriqui: Mating and reproduction

 The Northern muriqui's reproductive cycle is based on the seasonality of their environment.
-Infants are generally born during the dry season so that when there is a high amount of fruit production during the wet season, they can access calorie dense foods as they are weaned off of their mothers milk.
+Infants are generally born during the dry season so that when there is a high amount of fruit production during the wet season, they can access calorie dense foods as they are weaned off of their mother’s milk.
 Females will on average be ready to mate at the age of nine, wherein they can copulate with several partners in order to conceive, however, some males can be shown preferential treatment by females.
 Evidence points to having multiple partners in order to confuse paternity, limit male aggression, or improving odds of fertilization.
 The gestation period for northern muriquis is a little over 7 months.
 The visual determination of sex can be seen within a week or so of birth, based on the shape and positioning of their genitalia.
-There is no definitive research on the average life span of the northern muriqui, there are documented individuals reaching past the age of 30 years of age.
+Although there is no definitive research on the average life span of the northern muriqui, some individuals have reached more than 30 years of age.

 Conservation and status

 B. hypoxanthus is one of the world's most critically endangered primates, according to the IUCN Red List of Threatened Species.
 It is threatened by hunting and (in common with most other primates of the region) destruction and fragmentation of its Atlantic Forest habitat.
-Among the scattered populations of northern muriqui only one population, living in Caratinga is considered, as of now, viable for the next 100 years.
-The northern muriqui also suffers from very low genetic diversity and is poorly understood, causing problems in conservation.
+Among the scattered populations of northern muriqui, only one population, located in Caratinga, was determined in 2006 to be viable for the rest of the century.
+Northern muriqui survival is jeopardized by very low genetic diversity, and conservation efforts are hindered by a lack of research on the species.
 The estimated wild population of northern muriquis was raised from about 500 to 1000 individuals in 2005, due to new discoveries and research in other forests.